 Numerous references I reviewed all indicated case rupture can be prevented through the use of properly selected and installed fuses of various types — a step that is of the utmost importance.
 Two fuse systems combining a high-speed expulsion with a low let-thru current-limiting fuse offer the best protection.

-The outcome.
 In the end, the case settled favorably for the plaintiff out of court without a trial.
 I wish I could say that required fusing, testing, and relocation were performed.
 My professional experience with personal injury cases is usually the hazard is remediated as a result of the litigation.
 I can only hope this was the outcome here.

 Report recommendations included removing capacitors from the building or eliminating them entirely.
 If not eliminated, it was my recommendation that fusing be provided at whatever new location was found.